ebal/traefik-intro-01/README.md

 docker compose down
 ```

-or, we ca run the docker compose and detach it so it runs on the background:
+or we can run the docker compose and detach it, so it runs on the background:

 ```bash
 docker compose up traefik -d